-Progress: No mixed-use projects during most recent cycle.
+Responsible Agencies: CDD Timeframe: Ongoing Progress: No mixed-use projects during most recent cycle.
+Adjustments: Program will continue.

 Program 1:20 Continue to allow for residential development in the commercial land use designation to more efficiently and economically utilize the county's limited land base for housing.